 Do collagen supplements work?

 What is collagen?

 Collagen is one of the most abundant proteins found in humans.
-It comprises 1/3 of our total protein and accounts for 75% of our dry weight of skin.
-Experts refer to it as our body’s scaffolding since it is the main structural protein that forms our connective tissue.
+It comprises 1/3 of our total protein and accounts for 75% of our dry-weight skin.
+Experts refer to it as the body’s scaffolding since it is the main structural protein that forms our connective tissue.
 This includes skin, bones, muscles, tendons, and ligaments.
-Collagen cements cells together giving skin its structure and elasticity.
+Collagen cements cells together and gives skin its structure and elasticity.

 Collagen is plentiful in young skin but starts to break down as we age.
-Starting in our mid-20s collagen production declines at the rate of about 1% every year.
+In our mid-20s, collagen production declines at the rate of about 1% every year.
 And women lose as much as 30% during the first 5 years post-menopause.
 In addition to natural aging, sun exposure, cigarette smoke, and pollution accelerate collagen breakdown.
-The result of collagen loss is dry, saggy, dull, and plump-less skin.
-Enter Collagen supplements to the rescue with it’s (quite appealing) claims that it can “supplement” our collagen loss.
+Collagen loss causes dry, saggy, dull, and plump-less skin.
+Enter Collagen supplements to the rescue with its (quite appealing) claims that it can supplement our collagen loss.

+Do collagen supplements work?